 Bored with staying indoors and playing with your new toys?
 Come visit #fwmoa over your holiday and see some of our favorite toys, the Japanese Kaiyodo figures donated by Terry R. Myers now on view!

 At #fwmoa, staff are playing favorites and picking a work they love currently on display.
 Even before the work arrived at the museum, Katy knew these glass finger puppets by Caterina Urrata-Weintraub would be her next #staffpick.

 Staff at #fwmoa are playing favorites!
 A curator who works primarily with the permanent collection, Lauren Wolfer has many favorites (we won't tell the other works!).
 Her current pick?
-A mixed media work by Karl Zerbe, Girl with Blue Mask.
+A new glass work by artists Tim Tate & Michael Janis.

 We've asked #fwmoa staff the hardest question you can ask museum people: what is your favorite artwork on display?
 Use your upcoming long weekend to check out Events Coordinator Emily Uphoff's favorite photograph by American artist Clyde Butcher.